KizzyCode/Samba-docker/README.md

 # `samba`
 Welcome to `samba` 🎉

-`samba` is a tiny samba-server-container - nothing special here.
+`samba` is a tiny, single-user samba-server-container - nothing special here.

-## `samba-adduser`
-To provide an easy way to add users, there is an additional `samba-adduser`-helper script.
-This script edit `/etc/passwd` directly, so it's possible to use an external persistent `passwd`-file and overlay-mount it into the container.

 ## Example
 See the [Docker-Compose.yml](Docker-Compose.yml) file as example.
-The login credentials are `testuser:testuser`.

-You can mount the filesystem using `mount -t smbfs //testuser:testuser@localhost/testuser MOUNT`